 Other artists who rose to prominence in the 1960s include students of Frank Martin and Anthony Caro, two highly influential teachers who overhauled the sculpture department in St Martins over 50 years between them, where they encouraged a generation of artists – from David Annesley to the more conceptual and divergent Barry Flanagan – to question the very nature of sculpture and to test its limits.
 Bill Woodrow, who belonged to the subsequent generation at St Martins, created conceptual, humorous, unwieldy, and irreverent work directly in response to, and rejection of, some of Caro’s teaching and influence.

-The exhibition also includes Goldsmiths College students of the 1980s and 1990s such as Ian Davenport, Michael Landy and Fiona Rae, together with work by their influential teacher Michael Craig-Martin.
+The exhibition also includes Goldsmiths College students of the 1980s and 1990s such as Ian Davenport, Lisa Milroy, Michael Landy and Fiona Rae, together with work by their influential teacher Michael Craig-Martin.
 In the 1980s, the fine art department of Goldsmiths College, in the New Cross district of south east London, became enormously influential particularly due to the teachings of Craig-Martin, and ‘The Goldsmiths effect’ emerged as a perceived phenomenon, relating to the kudos of having studied at Goldsmiths College, and the edge it offered to perceived status as an artist in London.

 The presentation will include a 35mm carousel slideshow of archive materials such as the artists’ original correspondence dating back to the 1960s and 1970s, archive photography, and press releases and artist-designed exhibition announcement cards, alongside a select library of catalogues for Frieze visitors to peruse.Read more